Personalised, Accurate Autism Assessments in Adelaide

 What are the benefits of an autism assessment?

-An evaluation for autism delineates a person’s capabilities and difficulties, enabling the family to understand some attitudes or challenging aspects.
-It also helps ensure that all the required services are available, including the funds from the National Disability Insurance Scheme (NDIS), and that individual plans for intervention are put in place.
+An autism evaluation delineates a person’s capabilities and difficulties, enabling the family to understand some attitudes or challenging aspects.
+It also helps ensure that all the required services are available, including funds from the National Disability Insurance Scheme (NDIS), and that individual intervention plans are put in place.

 What does the autism assessment process involve?